bradt/personal-site/public_html/content/plugins/wp-ses/readme.txt

 *	Control of sending rate
 *	Notice for volume limits
 *	Bounce and blacklist management
+*       Some kind of Logging for better debug

 You can read more about Amazon SES here : http://aws.amazon.com/ses/